Update 14.5.21: No changes to V1.2 design. V2 receiver is finished. Availability of V2 kits is still delayed pending component availability.

 The software has been generated almost entirely under Linux using the Eclipse (Kepler) IDE with plug-in support for the ARM EABI GCC cross compiler and the OpenOCD debugger.
 Rebuilding the code and downloading via a USB cable is a breeze.

 The user interface updates at 60 frames per second.
 The 'DSP display area' has a real-time FFT band-scope and a waterfall display, both of which update at 30 frames per second.
-There is also a CW decode text screen.
+In addition to providing text decode of CW signals, the software now includes decoding of RTTY (45.45 BAUD 170Hz shift) and PSK (31.25, 62.5 and 125 BAUD) signals and features a graphical tuning indicator.

 The waterfall display is somewhat different to that seen on PC-based SDRs as in this design, ALL tuning is performed by moving the RF LO; this means that lines on the waterfall display will smear as the radio is tuned.
 In order to be able to home-in quickly on a signal in the waterfall history, I have made the waterfall scroll sideways as the radio is tuned.
 Its a pretty neat solution but was more difficult than expected, requiring careful matching of the Rx path group delay and subsequent processing delays so that the scrolled history and new signals remain aligned!